Digital-Repository-of-Ireland/dri-documentation/user-guide/02-1-navigating.rst

 a citation.
 The object display also contains a viewer (1) for any assets attached to the object.
 The type of display will vary depending on the asset type.
 For example, if the asset is an audio file an audio player will be shown.
 Images will be displayed here also.
 Clicking on the image (2) will display a larger version in a separate dialog.
 If there are multiple assets attached to the object arrows (3) will be shown to allow you to scroll between them.
-A surrogate of each asset, and possibly also the original master asset (depending on permissions) can be download using the download links (4).
+You can choose to download a surrogate of each asset, and possibly also the original master asset (depending on permissions) from the download modal that can be opened with the download link (4).

 .. figure:: images/surrogate-display.png
    :alt: Asset viewer